Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

 - Vincent's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the league.
+- The Celtics are the fourth-best defensive squad in the NBA, conceding 111.4 points per game.

-- On the boards, the Celtics have conceded 44 rebounds per game, which puts them 18th in the NBA.
+- Allowing 44 rebounds per game, the Celtics are the 18th-ranked squad in the NBA.

-- The Celtics allow 23.1 assists per contest, second-ranked in the league.
+- Giving up 23.1 assists per game, the Celtics are the second-ranked team in the NBA.

-- The Celtics are the fifth-ranked team in the NBA at allowing threes, giving up 11.6 made 3-pointers per contest.
+- Looking at 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the NBA.

 Gabe Vincent vs. the Celtics